Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Conclusion

 We have proposed a new approach for learning temporal properties from examples, fleshing it out in an approximation anytime algorithm.
 We have shown in experiments that our algorithm outperforms existing tools in two ways: it scales to larger formulas and input samples, and even when it timeouts it often outputs a separating formula.

-Our algorithm targets a strict fragment of LTL, restricting its expressivity in two aspects: it does not include the $\lU$ (``until'') operator, and we cannot nest the eventually and globally operators.
-We leave for future work to extend our algorithm to full LTL.
+Our algorithm targets a strict fragment of $\LTLf$, restricting its expressivity in two aspects: it does not include the $\lU$ (\textit{Until}) operator, and we cannot nest the eventually and globally operators.
+We leave for future work to extend our algorithm to full $\LTL$.

-An important open question concerns the theoretical guarantees offered by the greedy algorithm for the Boolean subset cover problem.
-It extends a well known algorithm for the classic subset cover problem and this restriction has been proved to yield an optimal $\log(n)$-approximation.
+An important open question concerns the theoretical guarantees offered by the greedy algorithm for the Boolean set cover problem.
+It extends a well known algorithm for the classic set cover problem and this restriction has been proved to yield an optimal $\log(n)$-approximation.
 Do we have similar guarantees in our more general setting?